Metal Roof Colors for Ontario Homes: How to Pick a Shade That Lasts Decades

 Metal roof colors are baked into a factory-applied multi-layer coating that holds true for 30 to 50 years, while asphalt shingle color depends on loose mineral granules that fade and shed within a decade.

-Charcoal black, slate gray, and heritage brown are the safest choices for broad resale appeal in Ontario.
+Black (RAL 9005), Charcoal Grey (RAL 7016), and Mocha Brown (RAL 8019) are the safest choices for broad resale appeal in Ontario.

 View full-size physical samples on your property before committing - the same color can read very differently on standing seam versus stamped metal tile profiles.